duhrer/launchpad-sonamatic-universe/README.md

 To try it yourself locally:

 1. Install all dependencies using a command like `npm install`.
-2. Open the file `index.html` in the root of the repository in your browser.
+2. Open the file `index.html` in the root of the repository in a compatible browser (see above).